-27. A letter outlining and demonstrating that conditions have been, or how they will be, complied with shall be submitted to Council prior to the commencement of the use.
+35. Council must be notified in writing of the date of the commencement of the use within 14 days of commencement.
+This approval will lapse if the use has not commenced within six (6) years of the date the development approval takes effect, in accordance with the provisions contained in section 85(i)(a) of the Planning Act 2016.
+Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.
+36. A letter outlining and demonstrating that conditions have been, or will be, complied with shall be submitted to Council and approved by a relevant Officer of Council prior to commencement of the use at each relevant stage.
 Council Officers may require a physical inspection to confirm that all conditions have been satisfied to relevant standards.
 PLEASE READ CAREFULLY - NOTES AND ADVICE When approval takes effect This approval takes effect in accordance with section 85 of the Planning Act 2016.
-When approval lapses This approval will lapse if the change of use has not occurred within the following period, in accordance with the provisions contained in section 85(i)(a) of the Planning Act 2016. (a) If no period stated - 6 years after the approval starts to have effect.
+When approval lapses This approval will lapse if the use has not commenced within six (6) years of the date the development approval takes effect.
 Section 86 of the Planning Act 2016 sets out how an extension to the period of approval can be requested.
+It is the applicant's responsibility to obtain all statutory approvals prior to commencement of any works onsite.
 This approval in no way removes the duty of care responsibility of the applicant under the Aboriginal Cultural Heritage Act 2003.
 Pursuant to Section 23(1) of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the "cultural heritage duty of care").
 This approval in no way authorises the clearing of native vegetation protected under the Vegetation Management Act 1999.
-The approved development does not authorise any deviation from the applicable Australian Standards nor from the application of any laws, including laws covering work place health and safety.
+The approved development does not authorise any deviation from the applicable Australian Standards nor from the application of any laws, including laws covering workplace health and safety.